pyeventsourcing/esdbclient/docs/api/delete-stream.md

 order: 5
 ---

-# Deleting Events
+# Deleting events

-This guide describes the Python client methods for deleting streams.
+This guide describes Python client methods for deleting streams in KurrentDB.

-## Introduction
+## Overview

 In KurrentDB, you can delete events and streams either partially or completely.
 Stream [metadata settings](./appending-events.md#set-stream-metadata)